Lms24/Personal-Website/src/routes/blog/monorepo-multiple-teams.md

 ---
-title: Giving Up Control - When Multiple Teams work on one Repository
+title: Giving Up Control - When Multiple Teams work on one Repository longer title
 date: '2022-12-10'
 ---